a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::InitToolKit` ($00)

-Initializes the tookit with key information about the client.
+Initializes the toolkit with key information about the client.

 Parameters:
 ```